fabmas/certlc/README.md

 ![Screenshot of a succeeded deployment](./.diagrams/SucceededDeployment.jpg)

+### Manual Steps for basic deployment
-To integrate the solution with your existing environment, you need to perform the following steps:
+To integrate the solution with your existing environment, you need to perform the following manual steps:

 - Configure an Hybrid Worker VM installing the [Azure Hybrid Worker Extension](https://learn.microsoft.com/azure/automation/extension-based-hybrid-runbook-worker-install) on the Certification Authority server (or on a server joined to the same AD domain) and adding it to the Hybrid Worker Group defined in the Automation Account.
 - Install the following Powershell modules on the Hybrid Worker VM: